k-manu/resume-roast-app/README.md

 - Passwords are securely hashed using SHA-256
 - Never share your API key
 - Keep your `.env` file private
+- User credentials are stored locally in a CSV file

 ## Troubleshooting 🔧